DucksAndNetherwort/pong-in-avr-asm/README.md

 Then I started work on the ball.
 In the end, just a pair of booleans were used to store the ball's current trajectory.
 Rather a bit of logic was used to do the physics,
 though it is pretty simple.
 Just a bunch of if statements using the current x/y position, and sometimes the player paddle position.

-It also has a form of score system, but I can't remember exactly how it works.
+It also has a form of score system, though I can't remember exactly how it works.

 With all the necessary features in all their separate functions, I did some fairly simple code for the main loop, which is mostly function calls.